Trump's New Infrastructure Plan Calls For Selling Off Two Airports - Slashdot

 The gov

+I HATE planning roadtrips across Texas, Kansas, and Oklahoma... not because of all the stereotypes about flyover country (I actually love the scenery), but because of all the damn toll roads.
+For each road, I have to figure out: do they take cash, are they toll by plate (with a hefty surcharge for being unregistered), or do they use any of a number of incompatible tolling systems?
+If I register my rental car's tags in one city will my registration be valid in another?
+And avoiding the tolls in places like Kansas just to cross the state means you have to go MILES out of your way on two lane roads.
+Is it reasonable to expect that someone will be able to raise enough money to build a competing toll road, parallel to an existing one?
+In contrast, I can drive anywhere in a dozen northeastern states and know that any toll road will take EZpass.

+There's a big lake near my house that TVA sold off to a private company some years ago.
+Sure, the buyers spent money fixing up boat ramps and picnic areas... but then they decided to drain the lake for a year to do some maintenance on the dam.
+Now, if this were still government land it would be common sense to expect that you explore the lake bed at your own risk (people do that anyway when the lake is drawn down for the winter), but since the lake was now private property, the company used trespassing laws to enforce a complete closure of the entire lake and all adjacent land.
+And who did they use to enforce the closure?
+The local sheriff's department.

-Interesting notion (Score:5, Insightful)
+Interesting notion (Score:4, Insightful)

 Re:Interesting notion (Score:4, Funny)